John Hofsess: Later work

 After being charged with obscenity, Hofsess never worked on another film.
 He did however found the Filmmakers Co-operative of Canada alongside Peter Rowe and later became a film critic.
 Hofsess would also publish Inner Views in 1975, a collection of interviews with numerous Canadian filmmakers.

 Right-to-die activism

 Hofsess had long been a supporter of assisted suicide, but the suicide of Canadian filmmaker Claude Jutra in 1986, following a diagnosis of early-onset Alzheimer's disease, was noted by him and others to be the tipping point for Hofsess progression into activism.
 In 1991, Hofsess created the Right to Die Society of Canada which targeted laws that made assisting suicide a crime.
 Hofsess would also create the magazine Last Rights, which dealt with similar subjects.

 Death

 At 77, Hofsess was diagnosed with terminal pulmonary fibrosis and prostate cancer; he also suffered from an unstable heart.

 In his final weeks, he said "my quality of life has disintegrated".

-After assisting in the suicide of others in at least eight instances, Hofsess took his own life at a clinic of the Eternal Spirit Foundation, near Basel, Switzerland.
+After assisting in the suicide of others in at least eight instances, Hofsess took his own life at a clinic of the Eternal Spirit Foundation, near Basel, Switzerland, on February 29, 2016.